 Participants may voluntarily withdraw from the study for any reason at any time.
 The IoR also may withdraw a participant from the study to protect her/her infant's safety and/or if she is unwilling or unable to comply with required study procedures.
 The PSRT must be notified of all terminations conducted per IoR discretion.
-Participants also may be withdrawn if NIAID, IPM, Gilead Sciences, Inc., government or regulatory authorities including the FDA and Office for Human Research Protections (OHRP), or site IRBs/ECs terminate the study prior to its planned end date.
+Participants also may be withdrawn if NIAID, IPM,

+Gilead Sciences, Inc., government or regulatory authorities including the FDA and Office for Human Research Protections (OHRP), or site IRBs/ECs terminate the study prior to its planned end date.
 Every reasonable effort will be made to complete a final evaluation of participants who withdraw or are withdrawn from the study prior to completing follow-up.
-Participants will also be asked permission for study staff to contact them periodically up to one year after their pregnancy outcome to follow up on any potential pregnancy complications or mother and infant AEs that may occur after study exit.
+Participants will also be asked permission for study staff to contact them up to one year after their pregnancy outcome to obtain information about their pregnancy outcome and their infant's health.
 Study staff members will record the reason(s) for all withdrawals in participants' study records.
-In the event that participants who voluntarily withdraw from the study wish to re-join the study, they may resume product use (if applicable) and followup through their originally scheduled study exit date, pending consultation with the PSRT.
+In the event that participants who voluntarily withdraw from the study wish to re-join the study, they may resume product use (if applicable) and follow-up through their originally scheduled study exit date, pending consultation with the PSRT.
 In the event that participants who voluntarily withdraw from the study wish to keep their infants in study follow-up for one year postpartum, they may resume follow-up after giving birth until their originally scheduled study exit date.